vinzen/sa-mobile-sdk-ios/docs/02 Banner Ads/01 AddBanner.md

 ![](img/adbanner_size.png "Setting a custom size")

-Thrid, in the Attributes Inspector, you need to assign one of the Placement IDs you created in the dashboard, to this ad.
+Thrid, in the Attributes Inspector, you need to assign one of the Placement IDs you created in the dashboard to this ad.

 ![](img/adbanner_attributes.png "Setting attributes")